achille1789/wms-bnu-ltd/README.md

 ## Technical aspects
 The whole system has been developed using Java on a Macbook Pro with M1 chip.
-These is the Java version used:
+These are the versions used:
 ```text
 openjdk version "23.0.2" 2025-01-21
 OpenJDK Runtime Environment Homebrew (build 23.0.2)